BuyMyMojo/open-fbt/README.md

 - `authed-server-users:<DiscordServerID>`
   - This is a Redis [SET](https://redis.io/docs/latest/develop/data-types/sets/) of discord user IDs who are authenticated in the server in the DB entry
 - `cleared-suer:<DiscordUserID>`
-  - this is a [JSON](https://redis.io/docs/latest/develop/data-types/json/) entry of users who are cleared as okay in the DB after being flagged
+  - This is a [JSON](https://redis.io/docs/latest/develop/data-types/json/) entry of users who are cleared as okay in the DB after being flagged
-  - Json format:
+  - JSON format:

         ```JSON
         {